plivesey/ConsistencyManager/docs/pages/020_modelRequirements.rst

 Examples
 --------

-These examples use an example of the models shown in :doc:`010_consistencyManager`.
+These examples are based on the trees shown in :doc:`010_consistencyManager`.

 =============
 Message Model